Direct T_e-based Metallicities of z=2-9 Galaxies with JWST/NIRSpec: Empirical Metallicity Calibrations Applicable from Reionization to Cosmic Noon: Derived physical properties

 \ebvgas\ was calculated via a $\chi^2$ minimization routine that simultaneously fits to the set of available ratios out of H$\alpha$/H$\beta$, H$\gamma$/H$\beta$, and H$\delta$/H$\beta$, taking into account the uncertainty on each observed ratio.
 The intrinsic ratios were calculated with \texttt{pyneb} \citep{lur2015} assuming \te=15,000~K, a typical value for our sample.
 The derived \ebvgas\ values, reported in Table~\ref{tab:properties}, were then used to dust-correct the observed line fluxes based on their rest-frame wavelengths assuming the \citet{car1989} extinction law.
 The sample is generally not significantly dusty, with \ebvgas$<0.3$ for the vast majority of targets, such that our results are not strongly dependent on the reddening correction.

 SFRs were calculated using dust-corrected H$\alpha$ luminosity when H$\alpha$ was covered, otherwise dust-corrected H$\beta$ luminosity was employed.
 We adopt the conversion factor from Balmer line luminosity to SFR based on $Z_*=0.001$ BPASS binary stellar population synthesis models \citep{eld2017} appropriate for moderate and low metallicity high-redshift systems \citep{red2022,sha2023}.
 SFR as a function of \mstar\ is shown in Figure~\ref{fig:sfrmstar} for the CEERS, {\it JWST} literature, and ground-based auroral-line samples, color-coded by redshift.
 The vast majority of the auroral-line detected high-redshift galaxies lie above the mean star-forming main sequence at their respective epoch \citep{spe2014}.
 This bias toward high specific SFR (sSFR=SFR/\mstar) is a result of selecting sources based on detections of weak emission lines.
+Such an effect may systematically bias derived metallicity calibrations since the ionization conditions within the ISM may differ between galaxies on and significantly above the main sequence, though precisely how remains an open question at high redshifts (see Sec.~\ref{sec:areas} for further discussion).

 Emission-line ratios were calculated using the reddening-corrected line fluxes.
 Due to the close proximity of the involved lines, the ratios O3, Ne3O2, N2, and O3N2 have virtually no dependence on the reddening correction.
 In contrast, the final R23, O2, O32, N2O2, [O\iii]$\lambda$4364/[O\iii]$\lambda$5008, and \oiia/[O\ii]$\lambda$3728 ratios depend on the inferred \ebvgas.
 We define a detection of a strong-line ratio as the case where all lines in that ratio are detected at $\ge3\sigma$ significance.
 In the case that one or more lines in a ratio do not meet this criterion, we calculate 3$\sigma$ limits when possible.
-The vast majority of the combined high-redshift sample ($\ge$39/46) is detected in the O3, O2, R23, and O32 ratios, while Ne3O2 is detected for 31/46 sources.
-As such, the detected sample for line ratios based on $\alpha$-element metals (i.e., O and Ne) is reasonably representative of the full combined auroral-line sample.